kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

 ## TIL

-I sort of didn't have an idea of exactly *what* a game engine was, even though I appparently made one in Java before (whoops).
+I sort of didn't have an idea of exactly *what* a game engine was, even though I apparently made one in Java before (whoops).

 ## So...